A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 We're all unequal

-No one, thank heavens, is like anyone else
+No one, heavens, is quite like anyone else

 Has the right to be unequal